 This half term we will be counting, reading and writing numbers to 10, and using these in addition and subtraction number sentences to 10.
 We will talk about the names and properties of 2D shapes and go on to discuss recognising and recreating patterns.

 In Science we will identify, name and label the basic parts of the human body, and say which part of the body is associated with each sense.
-We will also identify and name a variety of common animals including fish, amphibians, reptiles, birds and mammals.
+We will talk about what our body needs to stay healthy, and which foods can help us to do this.

 We have P.E. on Wednesday and Friday.
-The children will be learning how to play cricket, and practising for Sports Day.
+The children will be learning how to master basic movements including running, jumping, throwing and catching as well as developing balance, agility and co-ordination.
+They will also perform dances using simple movements using the story of Handa's Surprise.
 Children will need a white or green round neck t-shirt, shorts and plimsolls or trainers.
 Long hair will need to be tied back.
 If possible, earrings should be taken out.
 If this is not possible, they should be covered with plasters or micro-pore tape.

 Homework will be given out on Friday.
 Children should bring it back by the following Wednesday.
 They will get a sticker on their homework chart, and a stamp on their Bear Hunt sheet.

 We expect children to read every night at home, and this to be recorded in the children's reading diary.
 Children will get stickers in their diary when they have reached 25, 50, 75, 100, 125, 150, 175 and 200 nights worth of reading, along with a small reward.
 The number of reads your child has achieved will also be recorded on a chart which will be displayed in the classroom window.
 Our Open Door day is Thursday.
 We encourage parents and carers to come into school at 2.55 and share a library book with your child.